 Flying with oxygen or any medical device can be a hassle.
 Keeping track of all the different airlines’ policies, following them, and remembering to bring everything you need can be confusing and add unneeded stress.
 That’s why we put together this post.
-It includes our top tips for flying with a portable oxygen concentrator and information about nearly 30 airlines’ oxygen policies.
+It includes our top tips for flying with a portable oxygen concentrator and information about over 30 airline oxygen policies.

-The information on this page was last updated on 12 February 2019.
+The information on this page was last updated in August 2019.

 Important note: the information on this website is for informational purposes only.
 It is not intended or implied to a substitute for professional medical advice.
 Always seek the advice of a healthcare professional before undertaking in new activities such as air travel.